mug-n-ai/YRoot/docs/cases.md

 # Case Studies

-This section collects real and fictional examples of how the WHY Loop can be applied to different challenges—personal, professional, and historical.
+This section collects real and fictional examples of how the YRoot can be applied to different challenges—personal, professional, and historical.

-Each case follows the WHY Loop structure: defining a goal, identifying needs, exploring strategies, and addressing risks.
+Each case follows the YRoot structure: defining a goal, identifying needs, exploring strategies, and addressing risks.

 ---